-Movies, films, comic books and super heroes, spiritualism and mysticism are all co-mingling with my formal romantic modernism, in a very literal sense.
-My new work contains many figurative elements that relate to the intersection of pop culture and spirituality with a special emphasis on the Mystic (used in the colloquial sense) and how it is co-opted by comics, movies and novels.
+Movies, comic books and science fiction, religion and mysticism all co-mingle with a formal romantic modernism, in a very literal sense.
+My new work contains many figurative elements that relate to the intersection of pop culture and spirituality with a special emphasis on the Mystic (used in the colloquial sense) and how it is co-opted by pop culture.

 I’m particularly interested in the indoctrination of quasi-spiritual concepts into our personal morality and how we use that to cope with current political challenges.
 I was raised as a fundamentalist Christian and I spent much of my childhood in Memphis, TN watching classic staples like the Andy Griffith Show and the Big Valley.
 I’ve always been fascinated with the idea that our moral codes are crafted from these early experiences.
 We develop our ideas of heroes and villains, right and wrong, from this strange mix of traditional myths and popular stories.